jorgemhtdev/FlexLayoutXF/README.md

 # FlexLayout

 FlexLayout helps us to accommodate our components on our screen in different ways.
 It has the ability to wrap them to fit in a single row or column.
 This makes it very easy for us to align, design and organize the space.

-FlexLayout has the power to provide a better proportional size for the internal components, since it organizes the elements in a proportion based on the dimensions of the screen and between the elements of the screen.
+This layout has the power to provide a better proportional size for the internal components, since it organizes the elements in a proportion based on the dimensions of the screen and between the elements of the screen.
 It also helps us to have a cleaner and more organized view.

 In summary, our view will be responsive, making it easier for our views to adapt to any device orientation and different screen sizes.